-Samaritan’s Purse is reaching out to refugees in South America, East Africa, the Middle East, Europe and beyond.
+Samaritan’s Purse is reaching out to refugees in East Africa, the Middle East, Europe, South America and beyond.

 More than 68 million people throughout the world have been forcibly displaced from their homes.
 That’s the largest number recorded since the end of World War II.

-Whether fleeing economic collapse in Venezuela, the horrors of war in South Sudan, or persecution in Syria, refugees are struggling to survive.
+Whether fleeing the horrors of war in South Sudan, persecution in Iraq, or the economic collapse in Venezuela, refugees are struggling to survive.
 They’ve fled their homes because of war, famine, or persecution.
 They’ve left everything behind with the hope of finding peace, safety, and stability.

 Refugees may be schoolteachers, government leaders, engineers, doctors, stay-at-home mothers, store clerks, or farmers—no one is safe during war or crisis.

 For years Samaritan’s Purse has helped meet the physical and spiritual needs of refugees.
 We work in Jesus’ Name, sharing His love and the hope of the Gospel.